fauzanryz/fauzanryz/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: fauzanryz@gmail.com

+🔭 Currently immersed in the world of academia
+🌱 Passionately exploring the realms of PHP and Javascript 👯 Eager to collaborate on exciting ventures as a Web and Mobile Developer 🤔 Seeking inspiration for groundbreaking project ideas 💬 Feel free to strike up a conversation about anything under the sun 📫 Reach out to me at: fauzanryz@gmail.com

 ## Languages and Tools:

 [<img align="left" alt="MySQL" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/mysql/mysql-original.svg" style="padding-right:10px;" />][webdev]